-We travel through Albania en route from Greece to Montenegro and Croatia on our winter camper trip, and it was a great way to see the country of scenic roads, beautiful beaches and quite widely spaced historic sites.
+We travel in a campervan through Albania en route from Greece to Montenegro and Croatia on our winter camper trip, and it was a great way to see the country of scenic roads, beautiful beaches and quite widely spaced historic sites.
 During our road trip, we learnt a lot about Albania.
 Below you can read interesting facts about Albanian cites, history, government, superstitions and many more.

 Facts about Albania